 Summer’s MUST reads

 June's best new books are a corking bunch, including Eat, Pray, Love author Elizabeth Gilbert's breathtaking new novel.
-Check out Kerry Potter's reviews - and then win the whole lot!
+Check out Kerry Potter's reviews.

 Book Of The Month – City Of Girls by Elizabeth Gilbert